sourcefuse/terraform-aws-arc-ecs/docs/module-usage-guide/README.md

 The [Terraform AWS ARC ECS](https://github.com/sourcefuse/terraform-aws-arc-ecs) module provides a secure and modular foundation for deploying ECS clusters on AWS.

+The Module assumes there is a docker image present on ECR which will serve as ECS service if the optional ECS module is called.

 ### Prerequisites

 Before using this module, ensure you have the following: